mapeditor/tiled/docs/reference/scripting.rst

 TextFile.writeLine(text : string) : void
     Writes a string to the file and appends a newline character.

+TextFile.commit() : void
+    Commits all written text to disk.
+Should be called when writing to files in WriteOnly mode.
+Failing to call this function will result in cancelling the operation, unless safe writing to files is disabled.

 TextFile.close() : void
     Closes the file.
 It is recommended to always call this function as soon as you are finished with the file.